-Since 2014, U.S. policymakers have placed increased focus on space security, and have increasingly talked publicly about preparing for a potential "war in space", speaking openly about space being a warfighting domain.
+Since 2014, U.S. policymakers have placed increased focus on space security, and have increasingly talked publicly about preparing for a potential "war in space."
+In the last two years they have publicly declared space to be a warfighting domain, although this is likely not a change in internal policy.
 This rhetoric has been accompanied by a renewed focus on reorganizing national security space structures and increasing the resilience of space systems.
-It is possible that the United States has also begun development of new offensive counterspace capabilities, although there is no publicly-available policy or budget direction to do so.
+Most recently, there has been a renewed public debate about reorganizing U.S. military space capabilities into a separate branch of the military, which may also take on a stronger counterspace role.
+It is possible that the United States has also begun development of new offensive counterspace capabilities, although there is no publicly available policy or budget direction to do so.
+There are recent budget proposals to conduct research and development of space-based missile defense interceptors and DEW that could have latent counterspace capabilities.
 The United States also continues to hold annual space wargames and exercises that increasingly involve close allies and commercial partners.